 - Do you have the resource to continue to properly service and keep improving your offering to your main digital audience (non-gated content) as well as your members long-term?
 You’ll have some ongoing resourcing costs as long as you gate content but you’ll also incur some technical development costs in Year 1 so you’ll want to ensure that you’ve got an offering that isn’t just going to be something that people sign up to for a month or a year, it needs to be compelling enough to keep them renewing.

 - Have you properly considered what types of content you would gate?
-Have you some specific fan personas that you are aiming to attract?
+Have you obtained some specific fan personas that you are aiming to attract?
 This is important because not all fans want the same things.
 My husband and I are both sports fans likely to pay for extra content but he’s much more interested in match action and stats while I prefer a human-interest angle to anything I consume.
 Can you cater for both of us?
 Do you need to cater for both us?

 - And of course, is your content actually any good?
 Is it well- designed, substantial and crucially, original?
 Is it something that fans can’t get elsewhere? (hint – it should be, you have the best access to your players, coaches and behind-the-scenes footage).
 Would you pay or trade your data for it?